Akm0d/pluggable-namespace/README.rst

 Pluggable Namespace
 ===================

-cpns is used to express the Plugin Oriented Programming Paradigm.
+This project is used to express a Plugin Oriented Programming Paradigm.
 The Plugin Oriented Programming Paradigm has been designed to make pluggable software easy to write and easy to extend.